End of life planning

 Why We Need End-of-Life Planning

 In a world where we meticulously plan for milestones—like births, weddings, and career advancements—we often overlook the most critical event: our own death.
 This neglect can lead to emotional and practical challenges for ourselves and our loved ones during an already difficult time.
 Instead of finding peace through acceptance, many are left grappling with unanswered questions and unresolved conflicts.
 These issues are exacerbated by the stress of sudden decisions made in a crisis.
+Our modern obsession with medical miracles complicates our relationship with death.
+While advancements can prolong life, they often come at the expense of our quality of life, resulting in unnecessary suffering.

 Embracing end-of-life planning allows us to confront our mortality and define what a “good death” means for us.
 This preparation is not just about logistics; it is a compassionate act that empowers us to approach the end of life with clarity and purpose.
 It ensures that our loved ones’ wishes are honored, making a “good death” possible—one that reflects their values and desires.
 Additionally, this planning serves as a precious gift to the family left behind, offering guidance during a challenging time, easing their burden, and allowing them to focus on honoring their loved one’s memory.